forta-network/docs/docs/scanner-pools.md

 ## Introduction

 A scanner pool contains a group of nodes that scan a specific chain.
 Each pool belongs to a specific owner and is minted as an NFT (ERC-721) upon registration.
-These pools require the operators to deposit a total amount of stake which covers the minimum-per-scan-node amount for each node.
+These pools require the operators to deposit a total amount of stake which covers the minimum-per-scan-node amount (**2500 FORT**) for each node.

-When registering any node to a pool, make sure to stake this minimum amount of **2500 FORT** on the pool first.
+When registering an extra node to a pool, make sure to top up your pool with this minimum amount first.

-In addition, the scanner pools allow FORT token holders (delegators) to stake on pools of node operators and earn rewards.
-The pool operator can decide
+The pool owners which allocate at least the minimum amount required per scanner for their monitored chain, may allow delegation to their pools (up to the max stake allowed: 15,000 FORT per node).
+Operators can decide

 - how much of the delegator or operator stake should be allocated,
 - what percentage to keep as commission from delegators' rewards.